-The authors of the current critique found that all of the articles contained significant methodologic flaws with regard to their respective authors' statements refuting the validity of the whiplash syndrome.
+The authors of the current critique found that all of the articles contained significant methodological flaws with regard to their respective authors' statements refuting the validity of the whiplash syndrome.

 As a result of the current literature review, it was determined that there is no epidemiologic or scientific basis in the literature for the following statements.
 THESE STATEMENTS ARE FALSE:

 This poor bronze sculpture of the head and neck is in need of research whiplash.
-See how the normal curve, called the 'lordosis' has been reversed?
-You can see the bronze in a small Dutch village called Koudum.
-I'm sorry I didn't buy it, it displays in such a memorable way the neck and arm pain that is so frequently a feature of whiplash.
+See how the normal curve, called the "lordosis" has been reversed?
+You can see the artwork in a small Dutch village called Koudum.
+I am sorry I didn't buy it, it displays in such a memorable way the neck and arm pain that is so frequently a feature after motor vehical accidents.